UoB-HPC/SimEng/docs/sphinx/user/building_simeng.rst

 Prerequisites
 -------------

 Building SimEng requires CMake and a compiler that supports C++17.

-(Optional) Docker, see our Docker instructions :doc:`here <docker>`.

 Building
 --------